Padma, Hazaribagh

-Padma is a village in the Padma CD block in the Barhi subdivision of the Hazaribagh district in the Indian state of Jharkhand.> Padma is historically known for the Padma Fort (also called Padma Kila or Hawamahal), which served as the seat of the Ramgarh Raj family during the British period.
-The estate was largely managed by 𝗕𝗛𝗨𝗠𝗜𝗛𝗔𝗥 𝗝𝗔𝗠𝗜𝗡𝗗𝗔𝗥 families, who played a significant role in local administration and revenue collection in Hazaribagh region.
+Padma is a village in the Padma CD block in the Barhi subdivision of the Hazaribagh district in the Indian state of Jharkhand.
+Padma is historically known for the Padma Fort (also called Padma Kila or Hawamahal), which served as the seat of the Ramgarh Raj family during the British Raj.
+The estate was largely managed by Bhumihar Zamindar families, who played a significant role in local administration and revenue collection in Hazaribagh region.

 History

 The Padma Palace (also referred to as Padma Fort) of Ramgarh Raj is located at Padma.
 The Shivgarh gate is one of its main attractions.
 There is a photo gallery displaying the history of Ramgarh Raj.
 The erstwhile estate now houses a police academy.
 The boundary wall and the main gate are on the Patna-Ranchi highway.
-This is the reaction of a boy, travelling in a bus, looking at the compound wall:"This wall is not like those that people in the town surround their homes with: it’s sculpted, carved and carries little domes on its pillars.
+This is the reaction of a boy, travelling in a bus, looking at the compound wall: "This wall is not like those that people in the town surround their homes with: it's sculpted, carved and carries little domes on its pillars.
 In all fairness, it looks heartbreakingly ancient, and the boy wonders if respectable grandeur is always a property of the past."